 The packaging states, "Toy opens for easy cleaning," and we did not find this to be the case during testing.
 The blue handle on top opens, but we were unsuccessful at opening the sub vessel.
 With limited view inside the ship, we feel this hinders proper cleaning and inspection of potential mold.
 Rinsing and thoroughly drying this product after each use and an occasional deep clean will help prevent mold growth.
 Despite the lack of access to the ship's inside, we believe this toy is fun and recommend it to families with an older baby or toddler who will appreciate this sub for bathtub adventures and imaginary play.

 Don't be fooled by this toy's simplicity; The First Years Stack Up Cup Toys are a classic toy that will satisfy your child's desire to fill, pour, stack, and nest in the bathtub.
 The set includes eight colorful cups, and each container has one or more holes to scoop up water and create a waterfall.
 We also appreciate that the cups are quick to clean and dry and take up minimal space when not in use.

-We don't see any major drawbacks to this option, except that there's more to look after with multiple cups.
+We don't see any significant drawbacks to this option, except that there's more to look after with multiple cups.
 Fortunately, the set includes a flower-shaped clip to help keep the cups together and reduce the chance of misplacing one.
 Nevertheless, this toy is budget-friendly and offers endless possibilities for fun.
 We recommend this inexpensive option to any family with babies or toddlers.